Decstasy/ovh-nagios-service-expiry-check/README.md

 Please don't hesitate to contact me via [e-mail](mailto:request@decstasy.de) if you have suggestions, ideas, feature requests or bugs.

 ### What it's designed for
 This script is designed to check the expiry date of dedicated servers, vps, clouds and domains directly via API.
-It is especially designed to return the result in a typical nagios format.
+It is especially designed to return the result in a typical Nagios format.

 You can use it for servers and domains from:
 * OVH